crimx/value-enhancer/README.md

 Preact recently released [Signals](https://preactjs.com/blog/introducing-signals/) which shares similar ideas with `value-enhancer`.
 It is like signals of SolidJS but without the odd function-like value accessing.
 It flushes reactions top-down then bottom-up like Vue and `value-enhancer`.

 The Preact team also took a step further to support writing Signals directly within TSX.
-This is the best design among the frameworks so far.
+This offers Svelte-like neat coding experience.

 ```tsx
 const count = signal(0);